AdyKalra/TestingToolsviaTestPyramid/AutomatedGUITests.md

 * Crossbrowsertesting - all-in-one web testing platform.
 Run parallel automated tests, compare screenshots, and remotely debug on 1500+ real desktop and mobile browsers. https://crossbrowsertesting.com/

+* TestAnywhere - Simple tool for testing your product frontend with no need to integrate or write code https://testanywhere.co/

 ### ScreenDiff
 * BackTrac - Monitor visual changes on your website - http://backtrac.io/